badspelr/Overly-Complicated-Photo-Album/docs/deployment/DOCKER_SETUP.md

 ## Support

 For issues or questions:
-- Check logs: `docker-compose logs -f`
+- Check logs: `docker compose logs -f`
 - Review environment variables in `.env`
-- Ensure all services are healthy: `docker-compose ps`
+- Ensure all services are healthy: `docker compose ps`